Student Consumer Information

 Online Coursework

-Meridian’s online learning platform, Pivot, combines asynchronous learning, video conferencing, and social collaboration.
+Meridian’s online learning platform combines asynchronous learning, video conferencing, and social collaboration.

 • Online courses are primarily conducted asynchronously.